Together we can improve the treatment of cystic fibrosis through research and sharing

 • What is Cystic Fibrosis (CF)?

-CF is a genetic condition that affects about 40,000 people in the United States.
-When the cystic fibrosis transmembrane conductance regulator (CFTR) gene has mutations or variants, that cause CF – the body doesn’t make a working CFTR protein or enough of it.
-A lack of the CFTR protein causes an imbalance of salt and fluids inside and outside of the cells of people with CF. These imbalances cause people with CF to have thick and sticky mucus that gets lodged in their lungs, pancreas, and other organs in the body.
-There are more than 1700 CFTR genetic mutations that are believed to cause CF, but not all can benefit from CFTR modulator drugs.
-To learn more about CF, please visit the CF Foundation website here >>
+Cystic fibrosis is a genetic condition that affects about 40,000 people in the United States.
+When the cystic fibrosis transmembrane conductance regulator (CFTR) gene has mutations, the body doesn’t make a working CFTR protein or enough of it.
+A lack of this protein causes an imbalance of salt and fluids inside and outside of the cells of people with cystic fibrosis causing people with cystic fibrosis to have thick and sticky mucus that gets stuck in their lungs, pancreas, and other organs.
+There are thousands of CFTR genetic mutations but not all of them respond to CFTR modulator drugs.
+To learn more about cystic fibrosis, please visit the CF Foundation website here >>

-• Who can participate in the REACH study?
+• How long is the REACH study?

 • Will travel expenses be covered?